lpelypenko/thinkful-recipe-tracking-app-project/README.md

 ## Getting Started

-This project has starter code you can use for the application.
-You will need to add handlers and other logic to make this code work.

-- **Node Version**: Make sure you're running Node v18 before you run `npm install`.
+Make sure you're running Node v18 before you run `npm install`.

 - Check which version you are running: `node -v`
 - If needed, change the version to v18: `nvm use v18`
-- For additional help, review the "Learn your tools: Visual Studio Code" lesson in the "Welcome" module.

 ## Specific Instructions